yhyu/agentic-analytics/README.md

 source agentic_analytics/bin/activate
 ```

 Setup environment variables.
-For example.
+Environment variables are divided into two env files (of course you can put them together), LLM service-related variables (*.env*) and others (*common.env*).
+For example, for OpenAI, copy openai.env to .env and modify your api key and models.
 ```bash
 cp openai.env .env
 ```